The Cubic Vortical Whitham Equation: Stability

 as an initial condition in our CV-Whitham solver while monitoring the growth of the perturbation.
 The perturbation grew exponentially with rate of approximately $r=0.18905$ until its amplitude was large enough that nonlinear effects began to play a role.
 This result corroborates the value of one point in Figure \ref{s628Om0StabPlot}.

 For comparative purposes, we let $\Omega=0.4$ and selected the traveling-wave solution to the CV-Whitham equation with $H=0.5969$ and $c=0.8272$, see Figure \ref{StabCheckmu0}(a).
 The stability analysis described in Section \ref{StabilitySection} with $\mu=0.0$, i.e.~only considering perturbations with the same as the unperturbed solution, led to a single unstable perturbation with $\lambda=0.1540$, see Figure \ref{StabCheckmu0}(b).
+This unstable mode also exhibits similarity to the crest/Tanaka instability.
 The perturbations shown in Figures \ref{StabCheck}(b) and \ref{StabCheckmu0}(b) are similar, but the perturbation in the $\mu=0.0$ case effects all wave peaks in the exactly same manner.
 Using equation (\ref{PertSoln}) as an initial condition in this case led to the perturbation growing exponentially with a rate of approximately $r=0.1530$.
 Similar checks were made for a handful of other points including some with complex $\lambda$ values.
 The agreement between $\lambda$ (growth rate computed via the stability analysis) and $r$ (growth rate measured by computing the time evolution of the perturbed solution) was typically in the range of three to five decimal places.

 Benjamin~\cite{B} showed that small-amplitude, periodic traveling waves are unstable with respect to long-wavelength perturbations (i.e.~the modulational instability) if the wave number is greater than $k=1.363$ and are stable with respect to long-wavelength perturbations otherwise.
 Hur \& Johnson~\cite{HurJohnson2015} proved that this cutoff occurs at $k=1.146$ for the Whitham equation.
 Hur \& Johnson~\cite{Hur2015} derived a formula for the boundary between small-amplitude solutions of the vor-Whitham equation that are stable and unstable with respect to the modulational instability.
-This region represented by the gray area in Figure \ref{CutoffPlot}.
+This region is represented by the gray area in Figure \ref{CutoffPlot}.
 Binswanger et al.~\cite{Binswanger} derived a general formula that can be used for a wide variety of Whitham-type equations.
 This formula states that if

 where

 then small-amplitude solutions of the CV-Whitham equation are stable with respect to the modulational instability.
 Plots of the stability (with respect to the modulational instability) regions in the $(\Omega,k)$-planes for the CV-Whitham and vor-Whitham equations are included in Figure \ref{CutoffPlot}.
 The plots show that the stability region for the CV-Whitham equation is slightly larger than that of the vor-Whitham equation.
 Thus, the addition of the cubic nonlinear term provides a small stabilizing effect.
 We numerically corroborated these results by computing the stability of solutions near the cutoff boundaries.